Urine Color and Its Possible Meaning in Health and in Disease

 I never advise people to examine their urine color for hydration and never would recommend hydrating based on urine color.
 Instead, ‘drink to thirst.'— Dena Rifkin MD, UC San Diego Health

-A Urine Color Chart
+A Urine Color Chart and its Limitations

 The website of Carleton University in Ottawa, Canada, provides a urine color chart to check for hydration, although based on what the doctor quoted above says it may have limited value.
 (A link to the chart is given in the "References" section below.)
 The chart can be printed, but if you do this check that your printer produces colors that match the ones on the screen.
 The colors on the monitor screen may not be accurate, however.